gigi4324/c/README.md

-These are the programs we learnt as part of our coursework on computer graphics using openGL
+These are the programs we learnt as part of our coursework on Computer Graphics and Image Processing.